 • Swelling of the face, throat, or tongue

 • Stomach cramps

 • Nausea or diarrhea

 • If you were stung by a swarm of bees

-If you already know that you have a bee allergy, use an epinephrine shot (Auvi-Q or Epi-Pen).
+If you get stung and already know that you have a bee allergy, use an epinephrine shot (Auvi-Q or Epi-Pen).
 Even if the shot seems to do the trick, call 911.
 You will still need medical attention.